sek2dcs/DS6021-ML-Final-Project/README.md

 -

-Oct 29:
+## Oct 29:

 DATA COLLECTION + WRANGLING

 -sent out google form, incetivized
 -deleted repeats, incorrect form usage, edited/omitted photos where face was blocked.
 -added instructors manually
+-more time on data engineering rather than defining stuff

+multiclasss logistic regression?
+numeric value of beauty?

 NEED TO -
-LINEAR/GLM- predict oen face features based on another (how far away eyes are based on face dimentions) LOGIT- golden ratio (how close to golden ratio- 5 levels of classification)
+* LINEAR/GLM- predict oen face features based on another (how far away eyes are based on face dimentions)
-      Based on X,Y Predictors, what category of golden ratio does this How Biased is it towards gender/race
+* LOGIT- golden ratio (how close to golden ratio- 5 levels of classification) **  Based on X,Y Predictors, what category of golden ratio does this **  How Biased is it towards gender/race
-KNN- ^^
+* KNN- ^^
-KMEANs-
+* KMEANs-
-PCA-
+* PCA-